ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 ### `MaxConsumptionRate`

 `MaxConsumptionRate` has type `uint64`.
-It is the maximal rate to allocate funds.
+It's the maximal rate to allocate funds.
 You can find more details about it in the Reward Formula section.
 The following constraints apply: